Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/thank-you-apple-for-hijacking-port-5000.md

 Surely all I did was upgrade to Monterey...

 ## Re-opening port 5000 on Mac OS Monterey

 After doing some research, I did a portscan and noticed "AirPlay Receiver" was using this port.

 That didn't sound like anything I made.
-Did some more research to find out that the AirPlay receiver is on by default.
+I researched to find out that the AirPlay receiver is on by default.

 To re-enable port 5000, you can simply turn off this checkbox.